Shiodawara Cliffs 塩俵の断崖

 More than 400 islands populate the Saikai National Park

-The bridge connecting Ikitsuki to mainland Hirado is the longest continuous truss bridge in the world, measuring in at 1312 ft
+The bridge connecting Ikitsuki to mainland Hirado is the longest continuous truss bridge in the world, with a central span measuring in at 1312 ft

 Cliffs with a honeycomb-like appearance

-Carved by years of continuous pounding by the aquamarine waters of the Genkai Sea and measuring approximately 20 meters high, the Shiodawara Cliffs stretch for about 500 meters along the island coast.
+Carved by years of continuous pounding by the Genkai Sea and measuring approximately 20 meters high, the Shiodawara Cliffs stretch for about 500 meters along the island coast.
 Rugged and imposing, the rockface speaks to the power of nature.

 The drive from Tachiura towards Shiodawara Cliffs is recommended for those arriving by car.
 Nicknamed Sunset Way, this little stretch of road is a great spot to watch the sunset over the waters below.